andrei-egeniq/rxbus/README.md

 Based on https://github.com/JakeWharton/RxRelay

-What does BusRelay do that is special?
+What does `BusRelay` do that is special?

-BusRelay keeps the event until the Android framework can consume it.
-If an API call returns data right after the user rotates the device, the data is kept and delived next time `subscribe` is called.
+`BusRelay` keeps the event until the Android framework can consume it.
+If an API call returns data right after the user rotates the device, the data is kept and delived next time `subscribe` is called on the same `BusRelay` object.

 **`BusRelay`**